JuanManuelMunoz/gallina-warfare/README.md

 We doesn't have so much time to produce a videogame in 2 months so we made a little demo wich is stored in this repo.

+> **NOTE:** The demo is currently in development!
+It will come in the next few weeks!
+Be patient!

-> We think that the final version will come around Juny 2019.
+ We think that the final version will come around **Juny 2019**.

 We are working a lot (ñe thats not true because **I do everything related from code** but my team is very excited about makeing textures for a real videogame.